4. Ignoring pain

-In an interview with Fleet Feet, endurance running coach, Maxx Antush of Bellingham, WA, recommends scheduling regular recovery weeks in which athletes continue to run, but decrease their mileage and intensity.
+In an interview with Fleet Feet, experienced runner and endurance running coach, Maxx Antush of Bellingham, WA, recommends scheduling regular recovery weeks in which athletes continue to run, but decrease their mileage and intensity.

 “By allowing your body to adequately recover and adapt from hard training, you are able to apply more stress and ultimately stimulate more improvements down the road,” Antush says.
 “Taking scheduled recovery weeks has the potential to avoid musculoskeletal injuries before they ever occur and allows your body the chance to absorb the training that you have been doing.”

 There are many ways to approach recovery, and the “best” option depends on the individual, their training and their experience level.
 Some runners like to take at least one day off per week.
 Others will take weeks to a month off after a long training cycle.
+Some will supplement running with cross training, like swimming or biking.
 No matter what you choose, be mindful of the way your body feels.
 If you feel constantly tired, it may be time to take a break.